testit-tms/api-client-dotnet/docs/AutoTestsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new AutoTestsApi(httpClient, config, httpClientHandler);
-            var id = "id_example";  // string | Specifies the autotest entity ID.<br />  You can copy it from the address bar in your web browser or use autotest GUID. var isDeleted = true;  // bool? | Specifies that a test is deleted or still relevant. (optional) var isWorkItemDeleted = false;  // bool? | OBSOLETE: Use `isDeleted` instead (optional)  (default to false)
+            var id = "id_example";  // string | Specifies the autotest entity ID.
+You can copy it from the address bar in your web browser or use autotest GUID. var isDeleted = true;  // bool? | Specifies that a test is deleted or still relevant. (optional) var isWorkItemDeleted = false;  // bool? | OBSOLETE: Use `isDeleted` instead (optional)  (default to false)